 2. Change the World

-While there are almost endless examples of companies that give back, think about ways that your company can foster community, grow your brand AND give back.
-Here are a few examples:
+While there are endless examples of companies that give back, think about ways that your company can foster community, grow your brand, AND give back.
+Here are some examples:

-Create a video with awareness to a specific need or cause, donate a dollar to a charity for every like, share or comment on the video.
+Create a video with awareness of a specific need or cause, and donate a dollar to a charity for every like, share, or comment on the video.

 Take a group of workers from your organization and volunteer at a homeless shelter, doing community service projects or supporting a local charity and invite your customers and prospects to serve with you.

 Get creative!
 What is your company's unique take on how to give back to your community?